-Current Key Highlights/ Summary Board Assurance Framework containing the principal risks against the Trust's objectives. • A. Update - The following risk entries have been updated: 1.
+Current Key Highlights/ Summary Board Assurance Framework containing the principal risks against the Trust's objectives. , A. Update - The following risk entries have been updated: 1.
 Risk Entry 2 (page 7), 2.
 Risk Entry 16 (page 36) 3.
 Risk Entry 17 (page 38) B. Retirement 4.
 Risk Entry 4 (page 11) will be retired after the July 2022 Trust Board meeting.
 5. Risk Entry 10 (page 25) will be retired after the July 2022 Trust Board meeting.
-C. Review 6.
+C. Review6.
 Risk Entry 18 (page 40) is being reviewed, and this would result in a change of risk articulation and Executive Lead.
 D. Risk Score 7.
 The risk score for Risk Entry 20 (page 45) have been revised upwards - from 16 to 20 - because of the increasing challenge associated with recruitment to vacancies in the short term (0-18 months).

-Past Highlights/Summary To Note 1.
-The r a.
-Risk to res challe budg risk score for the following risk entries have been revised downwards: Entry 3 - From 16 to 12 (page 9), because the challenge is no longer related sponding with agility to sudden changes in demand/circumstances, rather the enge is with managing the backlog of demand within relatively fixed jetary and human resource constraints.
-Entry 7 - From 16 to 12 (page 17), because some written assurances have Recommendation (Tick the relevant box(es)) Strategic Objectives I inks All Board Assurance Fra (BAF)/ Risk Register I All Report History History The Finance and Investment Committee, July 2022 · Next Steps Tru st Executive Committee , July 2022 Appendices/Attachme Appendices/Attachments Board Assurance Framework
+Past Highligh ts/Summary in June 2022: Highlights/Summary To Note 1.
+The r isk score for the following risk entries have been revised downwards: a.
+Risk Entry 3 - From 16 to 12 (page 9), because the challenge is no longer related to responding with agility to sudden changes in demand/circumstances, rather the challenge is with managing the backlog of demand within relatively fixed budgetary and human resource constraints. b.
+Risk Entry 7 - From 16 to 12 (page 17), because some written assurances have now been received from the East of England NHS region that commissioners we cover the excess revenue costs driven by inefficiencies of a satellite model. roadmap to the development of this service is now clearly visible.
+Recommendation (Tick the relevant box(es)) For Infor rmation x For Approval For Noting For Review Strategic Objectives I inks All Board Assurance Fra (BAF)/ Risk Register I All Report History The Finance and Investment Committee, July 2022 · Next Steps Trus st Executive Committee , July 2022 Appendices/Attachme Appendices/Attachments Board Assurance Framework